Azure/azure-iot-sdks/c/doc/run_sample_opensuse.md

 This section shows you how to set up a development environment for the Azure IoT device SDK for C on OpenSuse.

 1. Clone this repository ([azure-iot-sdks](https://github.com/Azure/azure-iot-sdks)) to the machine you are using.
-2. Open a shell and navigate to the folder **c/build_all/opensuse** in your local copy of the repository.
+2. Open a shell and navigate to the folder **c/build_all/linux** in your local copy of the repository.

-3. Run the `setup.sh` script to install the prerequisite packages and the dependent libraries.
+3. Run the `setup_opensuse.sh` script to install the prerequisite packages and the dependent libraries.

 4. Run the `build.sh` script.